Top 5 Sights To See In New Zealand

 An incredibly popular tourist attraction, Hell’s Gate is one of many, but probably New Zealand’s most famous geothermal park.
 Located in Rotorua, Hell’s Gate is a sacred Maori site expanding 50 acres with mud pools, geysers, hot springs and the largest hot-water waterfall in the Southern Hemisphere.
 Part of a bigger National Park, you can visit this thermal wonderland and also experience wildlife, rock climbing, spa days and various nature trails.

 Fun fact: Mud found in sulphur waters my smell terrible but it is actually really good for your skin and hair!
 If you go for a dip, be sure to rub some onto yourself!

 2. Bay of Islands

-The most popular holiday destination in NZ, the Bay of Islands offers stunning views of all 144 islands found here, in the Far North District.
-There are many secluded bays, sandy beaches and water activities - paradise.
+The most popular holiday destination within New Zealand, the Bay of Islands offers stunning views of all 144 islands found here in the Far North District.
+There are many secluded bays, sandy beaches and water activities – paradise.
 You can also find incredible marine life, including dolphins and whales.
 Many people island-hop with sailing yachts.